Washington & Jefferson College: Admission and rankings

-Admission to Washington & Jefferson College is classified as "more selective" by both the Carnegie Classification of Institutions of Higher Education and U.S. News & World Report.
-The Princeton Review gave Washington & Jefferson an "Admissions Selectivity Rating" of 92.
-The college extends offers of admission to 38.2% of all applicants.
-Of all matriculating students, the average high school GPA is 3.34 and 38% are in the top 10% of their high school class.
-The interquartile range for SAT scores in math and reasoning skills are 510–610 and 520–620, respectively.
+Admission to Washington & Jefferson College is classified as "inclusive" by the Carnegie Classification of Institutions of Higher Education.
+The Princeton Review gave Washington & Jefferson an "Admissions Selectivity Rating" of 85 out of 99.

+In 2023, the college received 3,218 applications.
+It extended offers of admission to 2,624 applicants, or 82%.
+314 accepted students chose to enroll, a yield rate of 12%.
+Of the 40% of incoming students in 2023 who submitted SAT scores, the interquartile range was 1030–1250; of the 10% of incoming students in 2023 who submitted ACT scores, the average composite score was 26.
+Of all matriculating students, the average high school GPA was 3.5.
 In 2009, the college developed an SAT-optional admissions program.

-In the 2019 U.S. News & World Report college rankings, Washington & Jefferson is ranked #103 of all liberal arts colleges in the nation, placing it within "Tier 1."
-In Forbes Magazine's List of America's Best Colleges for 2010, the college was ranked #100 out of the nation's institutions of higher education.
+In the 2025 U.S. News & World Report college rankings, Washington & Jefferson is ranked 90th (tied) of 211 liberal arts colleges nationwide.
+In Forbes' List of America's Best Colleges for 2010, the college was ranked #100 out of the nation's institutions of higher education.
 The Washington Monthly ranked the college #132 among all American liberal arts colleges in terms of social mobility, research, and community service.
 The rankings listed the college as #30 in the nation in terms of Federal Work-Study Program money spent of community service.

-As president of the college, Tori Haring-Smith has specifically criticized the U.S. News & World Report rankings system, noting that the "financial resources" portion of the rankings formula favors colleges that have higher tuition, even without providing any educational benefits, saying that this has harmed the college's ranking because it charged $5,000 to $7,000 less in tuition that its peer institutions.
+As president of the college, Tori Haring-Smith specifically criticized the U.S. News & World Report rankings system, noting that the "financial resources" portion of the rankings formula favors colleges that have higher tuition, even without providing any educational benefits, saying that this has harmed the college's ranking because it charged $5,000 to $7,000 less in tuition that its peer institutions.
 She also questioned the "peer assessment" portion of the rankings and suggested that college presidents are rarely aware of educational improvements in their peer institutions; she noted that Washington & Jefferson College's ranking has remained the same for a number of years, even while the college made significant improvements in terms of its acceptance rates and overall selectivity, the addition of academic programs, and the construction of additional buildings.
 Haring-Smith's criticism of the rankings spurred Bob Morse, the founder of the U.S. College Rankings system to respond to the criticisms directly in an article.
-She has signed the "Presidents Letter," a nationwide movement asking fellow college presidents to decline participation in the U.S. News & World Report reputation survey, a subjective evaluation where college administrators score their competition.
+She signed the "Presidents Letter," a nationwide movement asking fellow college presidents to decline participation in the U.S. News & World Report reputation survey, a subjective evaluation where college administrators score their competition.